California Attorney General sues Trump Administration over restarting oil production in Santa Barbara County

 The Coastal Commission's insistence on a 30-day review period joins another state agencies noting that the restart process still has outstanding steps.

-According to California State Parks, an easement for Gaviota State Park is necessary to restart production and has not been granted for CA-2325 which runs through the state agency's jurisdiction.
+According to California State Parks, an easement for Gaviota State Park is necessary to restart production and has not been granted for CA-325 which runs through the state agency's jurisdiction.

 Of the 22 detected pipeline anomalies requiring repair work back in May of 2025, 18 were within the borders of Gaviota State Park, shown as the blue circles on the left side of the image below along Line 325a which is the green line.